stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find t/family`

-Checks for contacts which the user categorized as “family”.
+This checks for contacts which the user categorized as “family”.
 ![13_find_tag](images/UG/13_find_tag.png)
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find t/classmate`

-Checks for contacts which the user categorized as “classmate” OR "classmates" etc.
+This checks for contacts which the user categorized as “classmate” OR "classmates" etc.
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find t/mates`

-Checks for contacts which the user categorized as “mates” BUT NOT "classmates".
+This checks for contacts which the user categorized as “mates” BUT NOT "classmates".
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find t/colleagues t/friends`

-Checks for contacts which are categorized as BOTH “colleagues” AND "friends".
+This checks for contacts which are categorized as BOTH “colleagues” AND "friends".
 </div>

 <br>

 ### Query contacts based on social media platform: `find p/PLATFORM` <a name="find_platform"></a>

-Shows all contacts with their handles on the specified social media platform.
+This command shows all contacts with their handles on the specified social media platform.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**